ruby-rdf/rdf-raptor/README.md

 * Parses and serializes RDF data from/into the NTriples, RDF/XML, and Turtle formats.
 * Extracts RDF statements from XHTML+RDFa documents.
 * Serializes RDF statements into Graphviz format.
-* Provides serialization format autodetection for RDF/XML, Turtle and RDFa.
+* Provides serialization format auto-detection for RDF/XML, Turtle and RDFa.
 * Compatible with any operating system supported by Raptor and Ruby.
-* Compatible with MRI >= 2.4, JRuby and Rubinius.
+* Compatible with MRI >= 2.6, JRuby and Rubinius.

 Examples
 --------